nguyenanhung/dmad/README.md

 - Update the configuration information in the file `sites/dmad.caddy`.
 Some information you need to update
 - `wire.guard`: This is the value of the variable `WIREGUARD_URL` (excluding http/https://)
 - `pi.hole`: This is the value of the variable `PIHOLE_URL` (excluding http/https://)
-- Then run the command: `docker compose up -d`
+- Then run the command:
+    - `docker compose -f docker-compose-with-caddy.yml up -d`: If you do not have Caddy Web Server or a new Server with nothing installed!
+    - `docker compose -f docker-compose-without-caddy.yml up -d`: If you already have a Caddy Web Server container

 Change `WG_HOST=my.ddns.net` to your server's public address, e.g. `WG_HOST=vpn.mydomain.com`.
 > By default, any WireGuard client will have access to the Web UI, unless you set a password.